spartan2015/kubernetes/README.md

 #will tell you that there is no dns pod available
 kubectl get pods --all-namespaces

-#now create a pod network
+#now create a pod network - mandatory to get the cluster up and running
 kubectl apply --filename https://git.io/weave-kube-1.6

 #now add more nodes - installed deps as above